felixcanditt/factory-pattern-with-typescript/README.md

 - Encapsulation using get/set methods

-I developed this project as an exercise during my TypeScript training.
+I developed this project during my TypeScript training based on an exercise from my trainer.
+It’s my own implementation focusing on clean code.